brooklynrail/brooklynrail-platform/content/events/2021/12/back-in-town-elizabeth-murray.md

 summary: Manager & Curator of the Estate of Elizabeth Murray Jason Andrew and artists Yevgenia Baras, Deborah Kass, and Rachel Eulena Williams join art historian and writer Nancy Princenthal for a conversation on Elizabeth Murray.
-  We conclude with a poetry reading by Chekwube Danladi.
+  We conclude with a poetry reading by Naoko Fujimoto.
 people:
   - person: jason-andrew
   - person: yevgeniya-baras